How is Your Site Capitalizing on GA4 Reporting?

 For years, cookies have been integral to advertising efforts.
 Third-party cookies enable websites to track user information, empowering businesses to redirect their efforts toward the most relevant audiences based on previous browsing preferences.

 Imagine the oddly specific ads you may see on your social media feeds — maybe you need to buy toothpaste when a Crest ad appears on your timeline.
-Hyper-specific ads generate from information from websites you have visited, products you have searched for or content you have consumed — all stored inside your browser cookies.
+Hyper-specific ads stem from information from websites you have visited, products you have searched for or content you have consumed — all stored inside your browser cookies.

 While this has historically been an extremely effective way to target audiences, it has become a concern for consumers over the past few years.
 Apple, Google and other browsers adapted to user preferences and announced plans to phase out support for third-party cookies.
 While websites may still use cookies with explicit permission from consumers, marketers need the ability to see website metrics through a new lens.
 That’s where a GA4 agency comes in.